Philodendron hederaceum: Description and cultivation

 It is an evergreen climber growing to 3–6 m, with heart-shaped glossy leaves to 30 cm long, and occasionally spathes of white flowers in mature plants.
 With a minimum temperature requirement of 15 C, in temperate regions it must be grown under glass or as a houseplant.
 Under the synonym Philodendron scandens it has gained the Royal Horticultural Society's Award of Garden Merit.
+P. hederaceum have simple leaves that are arranged in an alternate fashion, meaning single leaves are born on alternating nodes.